tkoide01/bikesharing/README.md

 Followings are the seven visualizations for the NYC Citibike analysis and desctiption for each visualization:

 1. **Gender Breakdown**
 - As shown on the visualizaion, we see that majority of Citibike users were male.
-Bemore specific with number, the breakdown is male: 1,530,272, felamle: 588,431, and unknown: 225,521.
+Be more specific with number, the breakdown is male: 1,530,272, felamle: 588,431, and unknown: 225,521.
 In percentae, male: 65.27%, female: 25.10%, and unknown: 9.62%.

 ![](images/gender_breakdown.png)